-Allens Training (RTO 90909), one of Australia’s largest private training companies, offers the White Card course online for the bargain price of $29, payable only after you successfully complete the course.
+Allens Training (RTO 90909), one of Australia’s largest private training companies, offers the White Card course online for the price of $69, payable only after you successfully complete the course.

 Recognising that technology is a large part of training these days, Allens Training has streamlined the online course to allow access from all electronic devices, regardless of location or time of day.

 As an apprentice, you may also need to complete Provide CPR and Provide First Aid courses.

 Electrical apprentices may also need to complete the Low Voltage Panel & CPR (UETTDRRF06B & HLTAID001) skills set.